auk0x01/auk0x01.github.io/_posts/2023-02-09-Malbuster-TryHackme-Writeup.md

 # Intro

-Hi folks, today we will solve Malbuster room from Tryhackme.
+Hi folks, today we will solve Malbuster room from Tryhackme (https://tryhackme.com).
 Malbuster is basic room for malware analysis.
 Static analysis is a prerequisite to complete this room.
 Let's start

 # Scenario